 A: A review of dozens of studies about CBD showed it to be safe in both chronic and high doses (up to 1500 mg per day).

 Q: Is it safe for pregnant or breastfeeding mothers?

-A: Currently, there aren’t any studies (at least none that I was able to find) exploring how CBD affects pregnant or breastfeeding women.
-Consider talking to a doctor you trust.
+A: Currently, there aren’t any studies (at least none that I was able to find) exploring how CBD specifically affects pregnant or breastfeeding women.
+If you’re considering using CBD while pregnant or breastfeeding, talk to a doctor you trust first.

 Q: How long did you use CBD for before writing this post?

 CBD isn’t psychoactive because it only contains a tiny percentage of THC (0.3% or less), the compound in marijuana that makes you feel high:

 Following the passage of the U.S. Farm Act of 2018, CBD extracted from the hemp plant is legal at the federal level so long as it meets the requirements of federal and state regulations and is produced by a licensed grower: https://www.brookings.edu/blog/fixgov/2018/12/14/the-farm-bill-hemp-and-cbd-explainer/